Strawser History, Family Crest & Coats of Arms

 Early Notables of the Strawser family (pre 1700)

-Austrian composer at the Hapsburg court.
+Notable figures of the time with the name Strawser were Christoph Strauss (1575-1580), who was a prominent Austrian composer at the Hapsburg court.
 In the 19th century, the Strauss family formed a dynasty of musicians and composers.
-Johann (1804-1849), a violinist and band leader, began the families...
+Johann (1804-1849), a violinist and band leader, began the families climb...

 Prussia played an extremely influential role in shaping modern German history.
 It remained a part of Germany until after the Second World War.
 Prussia was divided among the Soviet Union, Poland, East Germany and West Germany.
 Many Prussians became residents of these new countries after the War, and many migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly to Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Strawser were